 Infection or bursitis can also be a source of warmth.
 A knee strain or sprain typically takes two to four weeks to recover completely.

-The healing period might take four months to a year, depending on how severe the damage was.
+The healing period might take four to a year, depending on the damage’s severity.

 In this case, the term “RICE” should be used.

 RICE works well for treating knee pain brought on by a minor injury or an attack of arthritis (rest, ice, compression, and elevation).

 In ICD 10 for Left Knee Pain, you need to use two codes: ICD code G89 for acute Left Knee Pain and ICD code G90 for chronic Left Knee Pain.
 Moreover, the diagnosis must be documented in the musculoskeletal-extremes section of the physical examination.
 This way, you can correctly code your patient’s knee pain and provide a complete medical record.
 Nevertheless, you should note that the ICD coding guidelines do not specify the type of pain.